kimkim480/bot-dos-crias/README.md

 # Usage
 To use the bot, simply type a command in a text channel where the bot is present.
 Here are some example commands:

-`!gpt start/stop`: The bot will be added/removed to the channel.
+`!chat start/stop`: The bot will be added/removed to the channel.
- After `!gpt start` the bot will respond to all messages in the channel, but it won't memorize the previous prompt.
+ After `!chat start` the bot will respond to all messages in the channel, but it won't memorize the previous prompt.

 `!img start/stop`: The bot will be added/removed to the channel.
  After `!img start` the bot will respond to all messages in the channel trying to generate an image using the BETA DALL-E model